HOW TO BUY LEGAL WEED ONLINE SHIP ANYWHERE IN 2022 -IMPORTANCE OF MARIJUANA TO CANCER PATIENTS

 Another well-known effect of marijuana is pain relief.
 And while its benefits seem to span a range of chronic pain disorders, studies show that marijuana can help reduce pain in cancer as well.

 Patients with cancer often suffer from sleep problems, including difficulty falling asleep and maintaining sleep.
 On the other hand, sleepiness is one of marijuana’s most commonly reported side effects.
 THC has also been shown to improve sleep in patients undergoing chemotherapy.

 Cancer-related fatigue can also cause patients to feel sleepy during the day.
 Interestingly, marijuana seems to help patients combat daytime fatigue, while at the same time helping patients get to sleep at night.
 Its multi-faceted effect on sleep may depend on the strain of marijuana and the balance of cannabinoids that they contain.

 7. Sexual Function

-Sexual dysfunction is a common, yet lesser known effect of cancer and cancer therapies.
+Sexual dysfunction is a common, yet the lesser-known effect of cancer and cancer therapies.
 While findings are inconsistent, marijuana has a long history of use as an aphrodisiac, dating back at least 3,000 years to ancient India.

 Chemicals in marijuana help regulate the digestive system and have been suggested as a treatment for a wide range of bowel disorders.
-While marijuana seems to help by reducing bowel movements in inflammatory bowel disorders, it appears to have an opposite effect in constipation.
+While marijuana seems to help by reducing bowel movements in inflammatory bowel disorders, it appears to have the opposite effect on constipation.